jaimefjorge/scala-java-lift-vaadin-project/README.md

 Deployment
 ---------------------
-Also you should make sure that web.xml is (after compilation and deployment) in the right folder (default is <project-name>/target/scala***/webapps/WEB-INF/
+Also you should make sure that web.xml is (after compilation) in the right folder (default is <project-name>/target/scala***/webapps/WEB-INF/

 Feedback
 ---------------------